Floyd verdict gives hope, if only fleeting, to Black America

 That’s the hope.

-As relieved as the Floyd family is by the guilty verdicts, none see this as a bookend to the pursuit for justice.
-And three other former Minneapolis police officers face trial for the role they played in case.
+As relieved as Floyd‘s family members are by the guilty verdicts, none see this as a bookend to the pursuit for justice.
+And three other former Minneapolis police officers face trial for the role they played in the case.

 Brandon Williams, a nephew of Floyd’s, called the verdicts a “pivotal moment for America.”